-By Karen Berry-Elbert, Manager, St. Louis NORC
+Written by Karen Berry-Elbert, manager at St. Louis NORC

 The vast majority of adults aged 65 and older still live in the homes in which they raised families and developed social networks.
 As the American population continues to age, more communities are home to growing populations of residents who have aged in place.
 In addition, national research shows that the majority of older adults (90%) want to remain in their own homes as long as possible.

 When the percentage of such older residents becomes disproportionately large in a given neighborhood, it can be defined as a naturally occurring retirement community (NORC).
 NORC Supportive Service programs are a natural response to this evolution.